akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-# STUDENT QUESTIONS BY CHAPTER (Selected)
+# STUDENT QUESTIONS FOR SELECTED CHAPTERS

-*For ages 8–12, with optional challenge questions.
-These focus on the most pedagogically rich chapters.*
+*These focus on the most pedagogically rich chapters.*
+*The optional **Knight’s Challenge** is a deeper question.*

 ---